February 9, 2023

 Welcome to Trusted Journalism Matters, a new series where we chat to World Media Group members about the importance of quality journalism.
 Belinda chats to our guests about what attracted them to working for their news outlet, and the role their organisation plays in helping audiences to make sense of the world around us.

 For the first in the series, Belinda is joined by Matthew Turner, Editor in Chief for Business, at Insider.
 Below are extracts from their conversation.
-You can watch the full interview in the video above or listen to the podcast here.
+You can read the full interview below or listen to the podcast here.

 What attracted you to journalism?